Home Buyer Due Diligence Lawyers: Calgary, Alberta

-3. Are Outbuildings Included in my Inspection?
+3. Are Outbuildings Included In My Inspection?

-No. While carports and garages are usually included in inspections, outbuildings and unattached structures are not.
+The short answer is sometimes.
+Often inspections lack a review of outbuildings.
+Specifically, while carports and garages are usually included in inspections, outbuildings and unattached structures are not.
 Want those inspected?
 Make sure to speak with your home inspector to add it to your contract.

 4. What about Lead, Mold, Air Quality and Asbestos?